Manifesto for Perinatal Mental Health in Belgium

 Strong policy requires strong knowledge.
 Strengthen coordinated scientific research into perinatal mental health and ensure structural monitoring and data collection across Belgium.

-10. A fundamental debate about protection and autonomy
+10. A fundamental debate on protection and autonomy

-Encourage a broad and nuanced social debate about protecting unborn children in the context of perinatal mental health problems.
-This debate should include both the ethical and legal dimensions and aim for a balanced approach that protects the unborn child while ensuring parents' autonomy and opportunities.
+Encourage a broad and nuanced social debate on the protection of unborn children in the context of perinatal mental health problems.
+This debate should include both ethical and legal dimensions and aim for a balanced approach that protects the unborn child while safeguarding the autonomy and opportunities of parents.

 Logo of Wolk in mijn hoofd